 An email authentication protocol designed to give email domain owners the ability to protect their domain from unauthorised use, commonly known as email spoofing.

 A system for authenticating emails that works with modern Message Transfer Agent systems.
 This resource was created to help fight spam, and uses a digital signature to help email recipients determine whether an email is legitimate.

 A type of Trojan that downloads other malware onto a computer.
 The downloader needs to connect to the internet to download the files.

 Obtaining and publishing private or personally identifiable information about an individual over the internet.
 Information can be obtained through a range of methods including network compromise, social engineering, data breaches, or research.

 The unintended – automatic or accidental – download of malware from the internet.

 The unintentional download of malicious code to a computer or mobile device that leaves the user open to an attack.
 The user does not have to click on anything, download or open a malicious email attachment to have their computer or device infected.

 Software that interfaces a hardware device with an operating system.

-Decrypting RSA With Obsolete and Weakened Encryption
+Decrypting RSA with Obsolete and Weakened eNcryption

-Drupal is a free and open-source web content management framework written in PHP and distributed under the GNU General Public License.
+A free and open-source web content management framework written in PHP and distributed under the GNU General Public License.